-I understand that my election is irrevocable after the date distributions begin (check one only):
+I understand that my election is irrevocable after the date as of which a distribution is made (check one only):

-- Direct cash payment.
-I elect to have the distribution(s) paid to me directly. - Direct rollover to account outside of Pension Fund.
-I elect to have the distribution paid in a direct transfer to the eligible employer plan or IRA specified below (must be at least \$200; non-spouse beneficiaries may rollover to an inherited IRA only).
+Direct cash payment.
+I elect to have the distribution paid to me directly.

+Direct rollover.
+I elect to have the distribution paid in a direct transfer to the eligible employer plan or IRA specified below (must be at least \$200).